dominicjbroadbent/dominicjbroadbent.github.io/_pages/publications.md

 ## Conditional Distribution Compression via the Kernel Conditional Mean Embedding
 Dominic Broadbent, Nick Whiteley, Robert Allison, Tom Lovett
 *NeurIPS 2025.*
-In this work we extend the concept of distribution compression, where one summarises a large target dataset with a much smaller compressed set, to joint and conditional distributions.
+In this work, we extend the concept of distribution compression, which summarises a large dataset using a much smaller, representative subset, to the labelled setting.
+Specifically, we generalise existing methods from acting on marginal distributions to operating on joint and conditional distributions, enabling a broad range of downstream tasks such as classification and regression.
 [arXiv](https://arxiv.org/abs/2504.10139),
 [poster](/files/conditional_compression_poster.pdf),
 [slides](/files/conditional_compression_slides.pdf).